bazel-contrib/rules_nodejs/docs/Built-ins.md

 NpmPackageInfo(<a href="#NpmPackageInfo-direct_sources">direct_sources</a>, <a href="#NpmPackageInfo-sources">sources</a>, <a href="#NpmPackageInfo-workspace">workspace</a>)
 </pre>

-Provides information about npm dependencies
+Provides information about one or more external npm packages

 **FIELDS**

 <h4 id="NpmPackageInfo-direct_sources">direct_sources</h4>

- Depset of direct source files in this npm package
+ Depset of direct source files in these external npm package(s)
 <h4 id="NpmPackageInfo-sources">sources</h4>

- Depset of direct & transitive source files in this npm package and in its dependencies
+ Depset of direct & transitive source files in these external npm package(s) and transitive dependencies
 <h4 id="NpmPackageInfo-workspace">workspace</h4>

- The workspace name that this npm package is provided from
+ The workspace name that these external npm package(s) are provided from